On the engineering of higher-order Van Hove singularities in two dimensions: Introduction.

-The surface layer of \ce{Sr2RuO4} provides a two-dimensional electronic system on which high-resolution spectroscopic data is available\cite{Damascelli2000, Tamai2019,wang_quasiparticle_2017,Marques2021}, facilitating a full assessment of the nature of its VHs.
+The surface layer of \ce{Sr2RuO4} provides a two-dimensional electronic system on which high-resolution spectroscopic data is available\cite{Damascelli2000, Tamai2019,wang_quasiparticle_2017,Marques2021}, facilitating a full assessment of the nature of its VHS.
 A $\sqrt{2}$x$\sqrt{2}$ structural reconstruction due to octahedral rotations \cite{Damascelli2000,matzdorf_surface_2002,Marques2021,morales_hierarchy_2023} results in a unit cell doubling that produces a four-fold saddle point in the electronic structure at the Brillouin zone (BZ) corner.
-This type of saddle point is an essential ingredient for the formation of a HOVHs (of classification type $X_9$ \cite{chandrasekaran_catastrophe_2020}) in \ce{Sr3Ru2O7}\cite{Efremov2019} with power-law divergence in the density of states (DoS), distinct from the logarithmic divergence of the $A_1$ saddle point at the BZ face in the bulk of \ce{Sr2RuO4}.
+This type of saddle point is an essential ingredient for the formation of a HOVHS (of classification type $X_9$ \cite{chandrasekaran_catastrophe_2020}) in \ce{Sr3Ru2O7}\cite{Efremov2019} with power-law divergence in the density of states (DoS), distinct from the logarithmic divergence of the $A_1$ saddle point at the BZ face in the bulk of \ce{Sr2RuO4}.

-In this work, we apply analytical and numerical tools to study how the octahedral rotation influences the formation of HOVHs in the surface layer of \ce{Sr2RuO4}.
-We first study the evolution of the VHs from density functional theory (DFT) calculations and establish the impact of octahedral rotations on the VHs, before constraining a minimal model directly against experimental data from angle-resolved photoemission spectroscopy (ARPES) and scanning tunnelling microscopy (STM).
+In this work, we establish analytical and numerical tools to study the order of VHSs in realistic band structures as obtained from DFT calculations and apply these as a demonstration of the capabilities of these methods to how the octahedral rotation influences the formation of HOVHS in the surface layer of \ce{Sr2RuO4}.
+Furthermore, we show that different perturbations may lead to different type of HOVHS which facilitates the engineering of HOVHS.
+We first study the evolution of the VHS from density functional theory (DFT) calculations and establish the impact of octahedral rotations on the VHS, before constraining a minimal model directly against experimental data from angle-resolved photoemission spectroscopy (ARPES) and scanning tunnelling microscopy (STM).
 By combining these complementary data sets, we are able to progressively refine the low-energy electronic structure and obtain an accurate description of the dispersion relations in the vicinity of the saddle point.
-From the experimentally-derived model, we classify multiple VHs close to $E_\mathrm{F}$ and study how their order can be tuned, providing new design principles for VHs engineering in two-dimensional materials.
+From the experimentally-derived model, we classify multiple VHS close to $E_\mathrm{F}$ and study how their order can be tuned, providing new design principles for VHS engineering in two-dimensional materials.